 While you record your script, all data from a request, the path for example, or parameters sent in the body of a request are hard-coded.

-You need to isolate those elements which are generated dynamically, like a form key or some product id, extract them from the appropriate requests and call them wherever they are used.
+You need to isolate dynamically generated elements, like a form key or some product id.
+Then you must extract them from the appropriate requests and call them wherever they are used.

 A quick example would be an ‘add to cart’ POST request, which needs some specific parameters sent in order to add the correct product to the cart.
 For each individual product, there is a unique product id and form key which we extracted using regular expressions from a previous request and later used them on the ‘Add to cart’ request, in the request PATH & parameters which we have to send in order to simulate the request accordingly: